 The beach at transects R3, R4, and R5 suffered approximately 25 m of erosion from August to September 2007, followed by a period of minor but steady accretion up until November.
 During the December 2007 to January 2008 period the transects immediately updrift of the reef suffered erosion of approximately 10 m, while immediately in the lee of the reef there was little net change in beach width.
+In the immediate lee of the reef there was slight erosion during February and March 2008, while updrift of the reef there was little net change in width.
+All three transects generally accreted during April, May, and June, with transects R4 and R5 being slightly wider at the completion of the current monitoring period, than nine years earlier in 1999.

-By the end of January 2008 the beach in the lee of the reef was similar to that at the commencement of monitoring eight and a half years ago, with this section of beach suffering little damage during the extreme storm of December 2007/January 2008.
-South of the reef at transects R4 and R5 the beach has remained in a relatively eroded state following storms of August and September 2007, but also suffered only minor loss of width during the December 2007/January 2008 storm.
-At the completion of the current monitoring period the beach is approximately 5 m to 10 m wider than at the initiation of monitoring eight and a half years earlier in August 1999.
+By the end of February 2008 the beach in the lee of the reef was up to 40 m narrower than that at the commencement of monitoring eight and a half years earlier.
+The beach recovered approximately 20 m of width during April, May, and June 2008, to be slightly narrower at the end of the current monitoring period than nine years earlier when monitoring began.
+South of the reef at transects R4 and R5 the beach was relatively stable during the early months of the current monitoring period, before accreting by approximately 20 m during May, June, and July.
+At the completion of the current monitoring period the beach is approximately 15 m to 20 m wider than at the initiation of monitoring nine years earlier in August 1999.

 Since the implementation of the new web-based 'Beach Analysis System', these weekly beach width data in the vicinity of the reef are now available on-line and updated each week.
-Again for the sake of completeness, these data in the on-line graphical format ('Beach Width Analysis') for the period to the end of January 2008 are shown in Figure 8.7, along with a selection of recent shorelines.
+Again for the sake of completeness, these data in the on-line graphical format ('Beach Width Analysis') for the six month period to the end of July 2008 are shown in Figure 8.7, along with a selection of recent shorelines.